-Season four of The Crown is right around the corner, and we know we’re not the only ones on the edges of our seats with remote in hand, awaiting its air date.
+Season four of The Crown is here!
 The Netflix series chronicles Queen Elizabeth II’s reign, from the 1940s to modern day.
-With this new season, we can expect Emma Corrin to join the cast as Princess Diana – one of the most iconic women in the royal family.
-If you too are entranced by British history surrounding this royal family, then these seven books will be the perfect additions to your shelf.
+With this new season, Emma Corrin joins the cast as Princess Diana – one of the most iconic women in the royal family.
+If you too are entranced by British history surrounding this royal family, then these eight books will be the perfect additions to your shelf.

 Katherine, daughter of Queen Isabella and King Ferdinand of Spain, has been betrothed to Prince Arthur of England since childhood.
 Although arranged, the match becomes wildly passionate.
 But tragically, at the age of just fifteen, Arthur falls fatally ill.
 Before slipping away, he makes his bride promise to marry his brother Henry to fulfill their family’s dreams of ruling.
 Katherine must then convince both her family and the entirety of England that her marriage with Arthur was never consummated and she should be permitted to marry Henry.
 While enduring loneliness, despair, spies, and poverty, she awaits her time to step into the queenship role that she has prepared her whole life to take on.